 Who is invited?

-The event is open to anyone interested in learning about the European steel industry and European industrial trade union's perspectives on the green transition, as well as the views of a wide range of stokeholder speakers.
+The event was open to anyone interested in learning about the European steel industry and European industrial trade union's perspectives on the green transition, as well as the views of a wide range of stakeholder speakers.

 Structure and times are indicative only

 How will the transition to net-zero affect steel companies and workers?

 The Green Transition: what changes can we expect?

 Speakers listed below are CONFIRMED